s-20/unnamed/T00nz/scion_game_notes.md

 ### Cong Liao+Aelio Minos Meeting at the Wharf

 - Clue - Cong Liao was doing a favor from someone, trying to offload these Giant Hermit Crabs.
 Aelio agreed to take them in at the Aquarium.
+- Clue - *He is a snake, he is a dragon, he has his own machinations.
+He seeks the stones for his own purposes*

 ### The Dream versus The Vision at the Temple